mircealungu/mircea/thoughtstream.md

 Mar 24

-I've always said, and I still believe it: the US foreign policy would not even change with a Chimp at president.
+I've always said, and I still believe it: the US foreign policy would not even change with a chimp at president.

 Mar 23